kianhk6/SFULonge/README.md

 - **Matching Algorithm**: Matches users based on interests, values, and depth question answers.
 - **Icebreaker Chat**: Facilitates easy conversation initiation.

-## Challenges and Future Developments
-- **Anticipated Challenges**: Implementing real-time chatting, email verification, complex UI designs, Firebase database integration, image uploads, and swiping mechanisms.
-- **Skill Development**: The team will focus on learning and implementing the above-mentioned features.
-- **Future Plans**: Post-semester deployment, advertisement through SFU clubs, and continuous app development for enhancing user experience.

-## Getting Started

-### Prerequisites
-- Android Studio with Kotlin support.
-- Firebase account for database and authentication services.

-### Installation
-1. Clone the repository.
-2. Open the project in Android Studio.
-3. Configure Firebase and other dependencies.
-4. Build and run the application on an emulator or physical device.

-## Support and Contact
-For support, contact sfu_Lounge_support@gmail.com.
-Join our community and make your SFU experience unforgettable!
-Developers:
-Divij Gupta
-Kian Hosseinkhani
-Nathalie Kaspar
-Teeya Li
-Mathew Wong

 #Show and Tell 1 Deliverables:
 For the grading and inspect of 362's professor and TAs